weekendfamily/foodforthepeople/_posts/blog/2016-09-22-Parsnip-and-blue-cheese.md

 This is a recipe from my favorite cookbook: [Three Good Things (... on a plate)](https://www.amazon.com/Hughs-Three-Good-Things-Fearnley-Whittingstall/dp/1408828588) by Hugh Fearnley-Whittingstall.
 The book is excellent in that most recipes require easy to source ingredients, the cooking techniques are pretty easy, and so far all those that I have tried were very tasty.
 Not all recipes are For The People, but the ratio of useful recipes and "look at me I know fancy ingredients" is in favor of the thrifty chap in me.

+If you don't fancy getting the book, some of the recipes are available in [The Guardian](https://www.theguardian.com/lifeandstyle/series/hugh-s-three-good-things-on-a-plate).

 ---